TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Evaluation

 \subsubsection{Microbenchmarks}

-The end-to-end experiments combine model execution, framework overheads, and data movement.
-To isolate the data plane and quantify how much of the observed improvements stem from \projectname's scheduling and multi-rail orchestration, we use \textbf{TEBench}, a microbenchmark inspired by NIXLBench~\cite{nixl2025}.
-TEBench issues repeated synchronous transfer requests from multiple threads, with configurable block size, batch size, and number of submission threads.
-For UCCL-P2P, we use its native benchmarking scripts~\cite{uccl_transport} to avoid measurement bias.
+To isolate data-plane efficiency from framework overheads, we utilize \textbf{TEBench} (mocking NIXLBench~\cite{nixl2025}) to evaluate \projectname's scheduling and multi-rail orchestration.
+For NIXL and UCCL-P2P~\cite{uccl_transport}, we use their native benchmarking scripts to avoid measurement bias.

-\paragraph{Host-to-Host.} We first examine host-to-host transfers between two H800 nodes connected by eight 200 Gbps RoCE NICs.
-For each CPU socket, we allocate pinned host memory and assign one submission thread, with batch size 1 and block sizes from 4 KB to 64 MB.
-NIXL and UCCL-P2P follow their default rail-selection logic under this workload.
+\paragraph{Host-to-Host.} We evaluate host-to-host transfers between two H800 nodes using eight 200 Gbps RoCE NICs.
+For each CPU socket, we allocate pinned memory and one submission thread (batch size 1, 4 KB to 64 MB blocks).
+While both Mooncake TE and \projectname use all available rails, \projectname improves write throughput by $33.7\%$, and reduces P99 latency by $27.6\%$. \projectname consistently outperforms NIXL and UCCL-P2P for blocks $\ge$ 1 MB.

-As shown in Figure~\ref{fig:host-to-host}, Mooncake TE and \projectname make full use of all available rails, but \projectname delivers up to $32.9\%$ higher read throughput, $33.7\%$ higher write throughput, and up to $27.6\%$ lower P99 latency.
-For block sizes $\ge 1$ MB, \projectname consistently outperforms NIXL and UCCL-P2P as well.
-The gap stems from how each engine schedules slices across rails.

-UCCL-P2P binds each registered memory region (host or GPU) to a single NIC and performs no cross-NIC aggregation, capping throughput at per-NIC limits.
-NIXL leverages UCX's multi-rail but typically selects only a small subset of best NICs (two by default) and stripes large transfers across them based on static bandwidth rankings.
-Both NIXL and Mooncake TE lack visibility into instantaneous queue depth; when any rail becomes briefly overloaded, that slow rail dominates P99 latency and constrains peak throughput.

-\projectname avoids these issues by continuously tracking each rail’s queue depth and completion behavior, revealing short-lived congestion and asymmetry that static policies miss.
-It assigns slices according to observed service time, so large flows are redirected away from slowing rails before queues build up.
-This keeps all rails busy without creating new bottlenecks.
-The host-to-host microbenchmarks directly reflect this behavior: steering around momentarily slow rails raises sustained aggregate bandwidth, and shedding transient hotspots produces the P99 gains.